Curl Pattern Guide: Types of Curly Hair and How to Find Your Curl Type

 3B Hair (Springy, Medium-Sized Ringlets)

-Type 3B hair has tighter curls than 3A, forming springy ringlets about the size of a Sharpie marker.
-These curls are thicker and more prone to dryness, so products with humectants are ideal.
-A hydrating gel helps define curls and reduce frizz.
-Using a special curl brush to help shape the curls without breaking them.
-This hair type needs regular moisture to stay healthy and springy.
+Tighter than 3A, Type 3B curls form springy ringlets roughly the thickness of a Sharpie marker.
+These curls are thicker and more prone to dryness, so products with humectants (that attract moisture) are helpful.
+Hydrating gels help define curls and control frizz, while using a special curl brush shapes the hair gently without breaking the curl pattern.
+Regular moisturizing is essential for keeping 3B curls healthy and bouncy.

 3C Hair (Tight, Dense Corkscrew Curls)